 Having several degrees in Theology (Morling, CBTS (currently)) and History (UNSW, MQ), I am currently focusing on the life and theology of Arthur Walkington Pink.
-However, in addition, I have a very keen interest in Church History, specifically in the areas of the Reformation, the work of Andreas Karlstadt, and the development of Baptist thought.
+However, in addition, I have a very keen interest in Church History, specifically in the areas of Byzantine Christianity, the Reformation (especially the work of Andreas Karlstadt), and the development of Baptist thought.
 I sometimes have my thoughts and articles published, including for both Evangelical Action and Reformation Today.
 I am also the General Manager of Tulip Publishing, an Australian Reformed publishing house, and a co-founder and curator of The Arthur W. Pink Archive.

 Because for all of us, there’s only two ways to live.